kvalle/grinder-bloggpost/post.md

 Grinder is a load testing framework written in Java.
 It is free, open under a BSD-stype open-source licence, and supports large scale testing using distributed load injector machinces.
 The main selling point of Grinder, however, is that it is lightweight and easy to use.
 With Grinder there are no licences to buy or large environments to set up.
-...
+You just write a simple test script and fire up the grinder.jar file.

 The reason you, as a developer, will prefer Grinder is that you create your tests in code, not some GUI.
+Although Grinder itself is written in Java, the test scripts are written in Jython or Closure, which means you can utilize the expressiveness of a dynamic or functional language while still tapping into the resources of Java and the JVM.
-(Conversely, if you happen to not be a developer, then Grinder might not be the tool for you.
-But you still need to understand why your developers should use Grinder!)
+(Of course, should you be so unfortunate not to be a developer, then Grinder might not be the tool for you.
+But you still need to understand why your developers want and should use Grinder!)
-Although Grinder itself is written in Java, Jython or Closure are used for scripting tests.

-Why Grinder? ... compared to LoadRunner, JMeter, etc.

-- Written in Java, but using Jython and Clojure for test scripting.
-- Tests written i code, not created in a GUI
-- Few requirements - all you need is Java

-(if you don't like scripting, Grinder is probably not the best tool for you...)
+So, lets have a closer look on the nuts and bolts of Grinder.

+## Grinder 101

 The Grinder framework is comprised of three types of processes (or programs):